Five Easy Spring Hikes to Get in Shape for Summer

 Paul Smiths VIC

 The Visitors Interpretive Center at Paul Smiths College is a one-stop shop for spring conditioning.
 With 3,000 acres to explore, the VIC offers a little bit of everything; from the wheelchair accessible Barnum Brook trail to the rolling terrain of Black Pond or Heron Marsh or the steeper climb of Jenkins Mountain.
-And to make things even better, the VIC hosts a smorgasbord of public programs with local naturalists to combine fresh air and learning (sign us up for the Wild Edibles Walk)!

 - 22 miles from High Peaks Resort